tikv/rfcs/text/2019-11-12-read-with-index.md

 }
 ```

-A question is how clients can knows `applied_index` for every region?
+A question is how clients can know `applied_index` for every Region?
 The
 answer is RPC `ReadIndex` in service `Tikv`.
-It's already ready, so we can
+It's already implemented, so we can
 call it directly in clients.

 ### Get Snapshots With Applied Index